Underground city: Italy

-Jordan

-Jordan boasts the city of Petra—"rose-red city, half as old as time"—carved from the living rock.

-Mexico

-Guanajuato city was built over old silver mines, some of which are used as roads.
-The Mexico DF metro system has many underground pedestrian walkways connecting stations.

 Netherlands

 In general, many large railway stations house underground hallways featuring shops, restaurants, banks and money exchange offices.
 A striking example of such stations would be the main hallway of the Amsterdam central station, which connects to the city's metro system, although due to renovation and re-building it was temporarily (2012–2015) not possible to walk from the subway to the train station without going outside.